-Rural Generalism is AWESOME - but it also has its challenges.
-We see patients with all types of presentations, and we have to diagnose and manage them using limited resources and without easy access to advanced diagnostics or consultants.
+Rural Generalism is AWESOME - but also has its challenges.
+We see patients with all types of presentations, and we must diagnose and manage them using limited resources and without easy access to advanced diagnostics or consultants.

 Ultrasound helps close the gap.

-Nowhere in Canadian medical practice does PoCUS stand to improve healthcare more than in rural and resource limited settings.
+Nowhere in Canadian medical practice does bedside ultrasound stand to improve healthcare more than in rural and resource limited settings.

 Multiply your confidence at the bedside.